The Structure of the EIS

 There are around 125 members of the council elected directly by EIS members in local associations and also by members of the EIS self-governing associations, ie EIS University Lecturers’ Association (ULA) and EIS Further Education Lecturers’ Association (FELA).

 Council Elections are by secret ballot.
+Current President and Vice-President are listed here.

 The Council of the EIS incorporates 5 subcommittees: